-The Company manages four principal Business Segments, the Label Segment, Avery, Checkpoint and the Container Segment.
-Listed below are the principal direct or indirect operating subsidiaries, each of whose total assets or sales and operating revenues constitute more than 10% of the total consolidated assets or consolidated sales and operating revenues of the Company for the year ended December 31, 2016.
-The combined assets and sales of the other subsidiaries of CCL do not constitute more than 20% of the consolidated assets or the consolidated sales and operating revenues of the Company.
+The Company manages five principal Business Segments, CCL, Avery, Checkpoint, Innovia and Container.
+Listed below are the principal direct or indirect operating subsidiaries, each of whose total assets or sales and operating revenues constitute more than 10% of the total consolidated assets or consolidated sales and operating revenues of the Company for the year ended December 31, 2017.
+The combined assets and operating revenues of the other subsidiaries of the Company do not constitute more than 20% of the consolidated assets or the consolidated sales and operating revenues of the Company.